mattlean/lean-js-app-starter/docs/developing/docker-environments.md

 #### Skip most of the setup process by installing Docker.

-When setting up a project natively, you will need to need to install Node.js and other dependencies like databases and npm packages.
-The Docker dev environment streamlines this process by reducing the prerequisites to just Docker and significantly simplifying the setup process.
+When setting up a project natively, you will need to need to install [Node.js](https://nodejs.org) and other dependencies like databases and [npm](https://npmjs.com) packages.
+Docker environments streamline this process by reducing the prerequisites to just Docker while significantly simplifying the setup process.

-You won't even need have Node.js installed which lets you completely avoid issues around versions.
+You won't even need to have Node.js installed which lets you completely avoid issues around versions.
 Usually these are encountered when you're working on multiple projects that rely on different, incompatible Node.js versions.
 One solution is to upgrade a project's Node.js version which can initiate a cascading series of dependency compatibility issues that need to be resolved.
 Another solution is to use something like [nvm](https://github.com/nvm-sh/nvm) which allows you to install multiple versions of Node.js and switch between them.
 The Docker dev environment solves this by running the exact Node.js version needed in an isolated, containerized environment that cannot conflict with any Node.js installations on your native machine.

 Database-based projects have the most elaborate setup processes due to their involvement with MongoDB, PostgreSQL, and Prisma.
-Dealing with multiple versions at once can cause conflicts just like when working with Node.js natively, but the Docker dev environment gets around this by running the database in an isolated, containerized environment.
+Dealing with multiple versions at once can cause conflicts just like when working with Node.js natively, but the Docker dev environment also gets around this by running the database in an isolated, containerized environment.
 In addition to this, there are more steps in getting Prisma setup and connected to the database, but LJAS's Docker dev environment handles all of that for you by default so you don't need to worry about setting a database username or password, a connection string, etc. to get started.

 ### Docker Trade-Offs